The Atlantic: CityLab

-CityLab was launched in September 2011 as The Atlantic Cities.
+In September 2011, The Atlantic launched CityLab, a separate website.
 Its co-founders included Richard Florida, urban theorist and professor.
 The stand-alone site has been described as exploring and explaining "the most innovative ideas and pressing issues facing today's global cities and neighborhoods."
-In 2014, it was rebranded as CityLab.com.
-CityLab.com covers transportation, environment, equity, life, and design.
+In 2014, it was rebranded as CityLab.com, and covers transportation, environment, equity, life, and design.
 Among its offerings are Navigator, "a guide to urban life"; and Solutions, which covers solutions to problems in a dozen topics.